-The Cleaner Wrasse (Labroides dimidiatus) also known as the Blue Streak Cleaner Wrasse is a common feature on reefs along the East African coast.
+The Blue Streak Cleaner Wrasse (Labroides dimidiatus) also known as the Cleaner Wrasse is a common feature on reefs along the East African coast.
 They are found singly or more commonly in pairs and on some occasions larger groupings may be seen but a pair is the norm.
+Several small juveniles may be found in close proximity to a pair of adults.

 IN THE WILD